hanpfei/audio-echo/app/src/main/cpp/oboe/README.md

 [![Introduction to Oboe video](docs/images/getting-started-video.jpg)](https://www.youtube.com/watch?v=csfHAbr5ilI&list=PLWz5rJ2EKKc_duWv9IPNvx9YBudNMmLSa)

-Oboe is a C++ library which makes it easy to build high-performance audio apps on Android.
+Oboe is a C++ library which makes it easy to build high-performance src.audio apps on Android.
 It was created primarily to allow developers to target a simplified API that works across multiple API levels back to API level 16 (Jelly Bean).

 ## Features
 - Compatible with API 16 onwards - runs on 99% of Android devices
-- Chooses the audio API (OpenSL ES on API 16+ or AAudio on API 27+) which will give the best audio performance on the target Android device
+- Chooses the src.audio API (OpenSL ES on API 16+ or AAudio on API 27+) which will give the best src.audio performance on the target Android device
 - Automatic latency tuning
 - Modern C++ allowing you to write clean, elegant code
 - Workarounds for some known issues